-Linalool, a compound found in bergamot, may sometimes be effective at destroying types of bacteria responsible for food-borne illnesses.
+Compounds in bergamot may be effective at destroying bacteria responsible for food-borne illnesses.

-The different formulations of bergamot had weak to strong effects at stopping the growth of the different bacteria samples.
-Given the variability, researchers concluded that bergamot essential oil’s effectiveness against bacteria in foods should be estimated.
+The different formulations of bergamot had weak to strong effects on stopping the growth of the different bacteria samples.
+Given the variability, researchers concluded that bergamot essential oil’s effectiveness against food bacteria should be estimated.